-5. Baby’s 1st Visit to the dentist at 1 year or 6 months after the first teeth erupt.
+5. Baby’s First Visit to the Dentist Should Be at 1 Year or 6 Months after the First Teeth Erupt.

 This 1st visit is for education, to help you prevent your child from having significant dental issues as they get older.
 If they are of normal risk, we can see them yearly and begin cleaning their teeth around the age 2-4 years depending on behaviour.